JakeCubernot/File-Tree-Visualization-Tool/README.md

           └── module2.py

 # License
-This project is licensed under the MIT License.
+This project is licensed under `The Unlicense` License.
 See the [LICENSE](LICENSE) file for details.